contradictioned/VaadinWebComponentReproduction/README.md

 When starting a webserver, e.g. using `python3 -m http.server` and visiting http://localhost:8000/ we confirm, that the web-component export of our app actually works (and has a red textfield).

+# Case 4: Using Vaadin 23.3.16 instead

+As our app is bound to the older Vaadin version due to other dependencies, let's test with Vaadin 23.
+Here, everything works: http://localhost:8080/ shows the layout (with red text field) and http://localhost:8000/ shows the embedded variant (also with red text field).

 # Vaadin Gradle Skeleton Starter Spring Boot